zakarialaoui10/ziko-tgl/docs/content/reference/renderers/SceneGl.md

  ***`📦 .useOrthographicCamera()`:*** Switches to an orthographic camera, where objects are rendered without perspective distortion, useful for technical and architectural visualization.

- ***`🗃️ .currentCamera`:*** This getter returns the camera instance currently in use within the SceneGl.
+ ***`🗃️ .currentCamera`:*** This getter returns the camera instance currently in use within the scene_gl.
 It provides direct access to the camera being used for rendering the scene, allowing you to modify its properties or perform operations such as adjusting its position, rotation, or field of view.

  ## Multiple Camera Controls:
   You can easily switch between different control schemes to suit various interaction needs.
 When switching controls, the previously active control will be disabled to prevent conflicts.
 Here’s how you can switch between the available control schemes: